Arts & Ideas Committee

 Tuesday, October 7, 4:30 p.m., Heineman Ecumenical Center

 Michael Patrick MacDonald wrote the memoirs “All Souls: A Family Story from Southie,” which won the American Book Award in 2000, and “Easter Rising: A Memoir of Roots and Rebellion.”
 After growing up in South Boston's Old Colony housing project, MacDonald became a leading anti-violence activist, helping launch many initiatives including gun-buyback programs.
 He continues to work for social change nationally, collaborating with young people and survivors of violence.
+In this 40th anniversary year of court-ordered busing in Boston, MacDonald will discuss what we can learn from the successes and failures of that period.

 Julie Otsuka “When the Emperor was Divine”